Life Planning and Retirement Readiness

 Why Should I Learn More About Supplemental Retirement Savings Plans Like 403(b) and 457(b)?

 Challenging economic conditions have led most employees to worry about whether or not they will ever be able to retire, and those who have lost their jobs have even bigger worries (see Findings from National Voter Survey: Americans Anxious About Retirement Security, published on 10/12/2011 by BenefitsLink.com).
 Developing a better understanding of your own situation with respect to retirement, evaluating current lifestyle and desired retirement lifestyle, and charting a course to reach your goals are activities worthy of your attention.
 There is no time like the present to get started.

 Numerous organizations provide information that focuses on educating employees about retirement financial planning, and how 403(b) Tax Sheltered Annuities (TSA) and 457(b) Deferred Compensation Plans (DCP) are excellent supplemental retirement savings programs (see dedicated section below).
 Rewarding lifestyle choices, balanced between the working years and the retirement years, are isolated and emphasized on this page.

 Life Planning vs Financial Planning

 Financial planning, while important for both overall life planning and retirement planning, is not the only critical consideration.
 In fact, a good case can be made that finances aren't even at the top of the life/retirement planning priority list.
-One of the best resources we've found on this front is available at the following website, which lists "providing financial and physical shelter" as only one of six issues and concerns in its SPLASH model:
+Along these lines, "providing financial and physical shelter" is only one of six issues and concerns in what we call a SPLASH model:

 Spirit: What matters beyond the physical details of your life